raphaelz/lametric-php/README.md

 ```

 **The icon number can be found in the icon gallery.**
-**You can also create your own icon, but create a note of the number when it is inserted in the gallery listed under My.**
+**You can also create your own icon, but create a note of the number when it is inserted in the gallery.